-Down, Morpheus by Kehinde Wiley, is one of the works in The New Republic.
+Down, Morpheus by Kehinde Wiley is one of the works in The New Republic.
 More works can be seen on his website that our top ten artist websites

 With the growth of the Internet, artists across the globe are making every effort to reach a larger audience.
 From exploring social media like Facebook, Twitter, Google, LinkedIn and many others to present their artworks, many artists are setting up artist websites.
 Artist websites serve as home, studio, market place, and gallery for emerging and professional artists.
 While some artists use free platforms like WordPress, Blogger, Tumblr, Weebly, Wix, Squarespace and several others to show and sell their works, others are using paid platforms.

 No matter what platform artists select to display their work, the important thing is that artist websites have to be well-structured to captivate visitors.
-In addition to images of artworks, artist websites also have to include important categories such as biography, exhibitions, and many more.
+In addition to images of artworks, artist websites also have to include important categories such as biography, exhibitions, and much more.

 Below are some of the artist websites we find very interesting.
 While there are many artist websites out there, there are some unique elements on these websites that make them our top ten.
 If you have any favorite artist websites, please let us know.

 Banksy’s artist website is an extension of his street art and graffiti.
 On Banksy’s website, many of his poignant creations are presented for the world to see.
 The website is an opportunity for many of his followers who could not visit some of his site specific projects to see them.
 One of my favorite of Banksy’s works is a red heart shaped balloon.
 On the balloon are bandages symbolizing that this is tortured heart.

 Banksy’s website is divided into categories that make it easy to navigate.
 Under the Outside category are street art and graffiti done in different parts of the world.
 The Inside category allows a view of works done in the studio.
 Banksy is also a studio artist, and some of his studio works can be found on the website.
 The simplicity of the website makes it very unique.